ga-wdi-lessons/es6/readme.md

 As Javascript is so widely used that any changes would affect the whole web, there is a body known as Ecma International, which formally approves official versions for release.
 Each version contains features and changes to be added to the language.

-In short, ECMAScript is the language, and JavaScript an implementation of that language. <!-- AM: Is this worth getting into? -->
+In short, ECMAScript is the language, and JavaScript an implementation of that language.

-### Evolution of Javascript

-> Check out [this awesome visualization](http://shaunlebron.github.io/solar-system-of-js/#0) of the current state of the Javascript universe

 #### Timeline